-As people continue to prep for the year’s three remaining LSATs, Logic Games weigh heavily on the mind.
-And a principle concern among most test takers was raised to me by one of our students recently: how can you tell when to draw out templates in your setup?
+As people continue to prep for the LSAT, Logic Games weigh heavily on the mind.
+And a principal concern among most test takers was raised to me by one of our students recently: how can you tell when to draw out templates in your setup?

 More specifically, I was asked this question, “How can I quickly and easily identify when I should and should not template?
 I know that if I have a variable or variable set that can only go in one of two places, that can be a great hint, but it seems like that’s not the only determining factor.
 I would greatly appreciate some advice!”